jtan702/projects/FIT2102-A1/readme.txt

 File: pong.ts
 Description:
 Contains my written code for the assignment.
+Note that npm needs to be installed and built in order to run the program.

 File: 30503124_TanJiajun.pdf
 Description